-The Camp Gordon Johnston Association and WWII Museum celebrates the 23rd Annual Camp Gordon Johnston Reunion Days the weekend of March 9-10, 2018 in Carrabelle, FL.
-A weekend of meaningful events is planned especially to honor our remaining WWII veterans as well as recognize and salute all veterans WWII to present.
-All veterans and their family, friends, and supporters are invited to Carrabelle for the public celebration March 10.
+The Camp Gordon Johnston Association and WWII Museum celebrates the 23rd Annual Camp Gordon Johnston Reunion Days on March 9th - 10th in Carrabelle, FL.
+A weekend of meaningful events is planned especially to honor our country’s remaining WWII veterans as well as recognize and salute all veterans from WWII to present.
+All veterans, their family and friends as well as the general public are invited to Carrabelle for the celebrations.

 Gates open at 9 AM.
 Free admission.
 Rib cook-off contest, silent auction, liars contest, live entertainment, rides and face paintings for the kids.
 The Eastpoint Fire House is located one block North of US Highway 98.
 Corner of Sixth Street and CC Land Road in Eastpoint, Florida.

 BBQ dinners served from 11:00 AM until the food is gone!
 Come out and enjoy a day of food, fun and music.
 All proceeds go to benefit the Eastpoint Volunteer Fire Department.

 Tocamos Mas Returns to Carrabelle at 8 pm.
 A fun evening of Mambo, Merengue, Bolero and Cha Cha!
 Get your dancing shoes on as Tocamas Mas transforms Carrabelle into little Havana!